Board of Education Policy 7521: Students with Life-Threatening Health Conditions

 The risk of accidental exposure or cross-contamination is always present in school, particularly for students with food allergies.
 The school setting is a high-risk environment for accidental ingestion of a food allergen due to the presence of a large number of students, increased exposure to food allergens, and cross-contamination of tables, desks, and other surfaces.

-In an effort to prevent accidental exposure to allergens, the District will monitor the following high-risk areas and activities:
+In an effort to prevent accidental exposure to allergens, the District will monitor and follow the established allergy aware and allergy prepared protocols for the following high-risk areas and activities:

 a) Cafeteria;